Mega Man 5

 This game has a prerelease article

 Proto Man has gone crazy!
-Go beat him up.
+Go shoot him up.

-Game Genie code ATUKGUOZ (for the NTSC versions) or ATUKZUOZ (for the PAL version) activates a spiffy little debug mode where you can do some neat stuff.
+Use Game Genie code ATUKGUOZ for the Japanese and US versions or ATUKZUOZ for the European version to activate a spiffy little debug mode where you can do some neat stuff.

 - Left: Freeze/unfreeze the game.

 - Up: Pass through obstacles.
 Be careful, as you can fall through the floors and die with this too.